A guide of the buildings, residence halls, and other notable locations on campus.

 Schuylkill is a unique residence in that it is coed by door on each wing.
 Two hundred and nine students share a laundry room, a music room, and a recreation room which includes a kitchen.
 This dorm is a member of the "Tri-County" group and was recently renovated to include elevators.

 University Place is a coed suite-style hall for three hundred and ninety three students.
 Each suite includes four double occupancy bedrooms, two bathrooms, and a living room area.
 All suites share the central courtyard and a laundry room, a recreation suite, a conference room, and a kitchen.

 Old Main, built-in 1866, served as both an academic building and residence hall for the Keystone Normal School (now Kutztown University).
 As the campus expanded, residents were phased out of Old Main and placed in the newly built Southside dormitories.
 Old Main resides at the center of the campus, sitting right by the main road leading through Kutztown, between the Northside of campus and the Southside of campus.

-There is a small display section in the lobby of Old Main, artifacts, and photographs from the university's past can be viewed.
+There is a small display section in the lobby of Old Main, known as the Concourse, with artifacts, and photographs from the university's past can be viewed.

 The Boxwood House is where the Graduate Admissions Offices, International Admissions, and International Programs are located, across from Old Main.